DKISTDC/dkist/docs/tutorial/2_search_and_asdf_download.md

 With the nature of DKIST data being a large number of files - FITS + ASDF for a whole dataset - we probably want to keep each dataset in it's own folder.
 `Fido` makes this easy by allowing you to provide a path template rather than a specific path.
-To see the list of parameters we can use in these path templates we can run:
+To see the list of parameters we can use in these path templates we can use a helper method on the `DKISTQueryResponseTable`:
 ```{code-cell} python
 vbi.path_format_keys()
 ```